marcodifresco/marcodifresco/README.md

-Hi, I’m Marco Di Fresco and I’m interested in in open source, C++ and C #.
-I am Italian, but I currently live in Switzerland.
+Hi, I’m Marco Di Fresco; I am Italian, but I currently live in Switzerland.
+I’m interested in in open source, C++ and C #.

 ---